 Equipment and Clothing

 Being prepared with the right clothing and equipment is a critical aspect of Alpine Touring or Split boarding in the backcountry.
 Please look through the list below and if you have any questions on clothing or equipment give us a call and we will be happy to assist.

 Personal gear and clothing are your responsibility.
-We do have rentals available for the avalanche gear and can recommend providers of excellent Alpine Touring ski or splitboard rental equipment if needed.
+We do have rentals available (indicated by an *) for the avalanche gear and can recommend providers of excellent Alpine Touring ski or splitboard rental equipment if needed.